Azure/azure-docs-sdk-dotnet/index.md

 # Azure NuGet Packages

 Use the libraries in the .NET SDK for Azure to manage and consume Azure services in your applications.

+The .NET SDK for Azure libraries all support [.NET Framework](https://docs.microsoft.com/dotnet/articles/standard/choosing-core-framework-server).  .NET Core support is provided by most packages.
+You can verify .NET Core support by checking for a *.NETStandard* dependency, as you can see with [WindowsAzure.Storage](https://www.nuget.org/packages/WindowsAzure.Storage).
+Some of these packages are in preview, requiring you to opt into search and installation of preview NuGet packages.

 ## Packages

 **Data plane** packages are used to **consume** Azure services in your .NET applications.  **Management plane** packages are used to **manage** resources in Azure.  **Fluent** management plane packages (ending in **\*.Fluent**) use a [simplified, easy-to-read syntax](https://azure.microsoft.com/blog/simpler-azure-management-libraries-for-net/).
 Use the fluent packages if you prefer the fluent syntax.

-> [!NOTE]
+> [!TIP]
-> For projects using .NET Core, you may need to use a preview version of a given package.
-Check the dependencies for *.NETStandard* to verify .NET Core support.
+> [Microsoft.Azure.Management.Fluent](https://www.nuget.org/packages/Microsoft.Azure.Management.Fluent) is a rollup package that contains all of the fluent management libraries.

 Service | Data plane package | Management plane package
 --------|--------------------|-------------------------